kehantan/labbook/docs/computational/openbabel.rst

 **Installation**

-Open Babel is mainly a terminal tool, which you run in the terminal.
-There are GUI interface, but I am not familiar with it.
+* Open Babel is mainly a terminal tool, but there are also a GUI interface, Open Babel-GUI.

-There are multiple ways to install Open babel:
+* There are multiple ways to install Open babel:

     #.
 From repository

         By typing ``sudo apt install openbabel`` into the terminal

     #.
 From Anaconda

         By typing ``conda install -c conda-forge openbabel`` into the terminal

-*Note: If you want to use Open Babel on Windows, I would suggest installing it via Anaconda.*
+*Note: To use Open Babel on Windows, the recommended way is to install via Anaconda.*

-**Usage**

-In the terminal, type

-    ``obabel -i <type of input file> <name of input file> -o <type of output file> -O <name of output file> [options]``

-For example, to convert a pdb file into a mol2 file:

-    ``obabel -i pdb ligand.pdb -o mol2 -O ligand.mol2``

-Sometimes when you download a ligand file in sdf format, it does not have 3D coordinates for its atoms.
-You can use the ``--gen3d`` option to generate a pdb file with 3D coordinates
+Ligand file downloaded may be in sdf format, which does not contains 3D coordinates for its atoms.
+The ``--gen3d`` option can be used to generate a pdb file with 3D coordinates

     ``obabel -i sdf ligand.sdf -o pdb -O ligand.pdb --gen3d``